Flooring fitters in Sutton — carpet, LVT, laminate and engineered wood supply and fit across SM1–SM3 postcodes

 Excellent drainage and low moisture — some of the driest subfloors in the area

 Belmont — Stanley Road, Brighton Road, Belmont Rise SM2 — sits on the elevated chalk escarpment of the North Downs, with some of the best natural subfloor drainage of any area we serve.
 Victorian and Edwardian properties (1875–1912) here have suspended timber with deal boards in good original condition, and the elevated chalk position means ground moisture is consistently the lowest we measure in the SM postcode area.
 The Victorian terraces on Stanley Road and Belmont Rise were built for railway workers and lower-middle-class families — standard construction quality, deal boards 100–125mm wide.
-Edwardian properties are slightly better built and have boards of 125–150mm in good original condition.
+Edwardian properties are slightly better built and have boards of 125–150mm.
 We still survey and ply as standard, but preparation in Belmont is more straightforward than in the clay-belt areas of north Surrey.

 North Cheam & Nonsuch estate · 1930s semis